9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 Each card contains the icon of the type it belongs to, the seeds of the Knowledge Cards and Entities that allows the player to get, one or more Powers as described above, and the Dark Bond with one of the Great Old Ones in game.

 A _Research_ action allows you to explore an Arcane Place with different effects.
-In order to be able to explore a place, you have to move your Seeker on the Place you want to explore.
+In order to be able to explore a place, you have to move your Seeker marker onto the Place you want to explore.

-Bringing the Seeker on a site is free and that marker stays on the card until the player decides to move it elsewhere, or he or she explore the site or an external factor (some Powers on Knowledge Cards) forces it to move away from from the card.
-The marker is positioned during the Search phase and can be moved to place in place, compatible with the Search Actions available to the player.
-Once exploring the site, thus taking advantage of the benefits of the Place, the Finder marker returns to its owner.
+Bringing the Seeker on a site is free and that marker stays on the card until the player decides to move it elsewhere, or he or she explore the site or an external factor (some Powers on Knowledge Cards) forces it to move away from the card.
+The marker is positioned during the Search phase and can be moved to place in place, compatible with the Research Actions available to the player.
+Once exploring the site, thus taking advantage of the benefits of the Place, the Seeker marker returns to its owner.
 An Arcane Place can be occupied by only one marker at a time so, until it is released, no other marker can be placed on the card.
-Instead, placing an Elders Sign (see) on an occupied Place will force the owner of the Searcher marker to withdraw it.
+Instead, placing an Elder Sign (see) on an occupied Place will force the owner of the Seeker marker to withdraw it.

-A player can always place his marker on a place where his Elders Sign is present (see below).
+A player can always place his marker on a place where his Elder Sign is present (see below).

 An Arcane Place must be considered as "explored" when one of the following applies:

 * __Purchase of Knowledge cards.__ The seeds on the Place cards indicate which Knowledge Cards they allow the players to acquire at cost of their Path cards.
-Once you move the Searcher marker to a place with a Search action, you can immediately spend a Search Card of the same seed to acquire a Knowledge Card of that seed.
+Once you move the Seeker marker to a place with a Research action, you can immediately spend a Research Card of the same seed to acquire a Knowledge Card of that seed.
 This mechanism also applies to the Entity cards acquired with the Obsession cards.
 After purchase, the Seeker marker returns to its owner.
 * __Use the Arcane Power of the Place__, by spending the required Obsession.
 As above, the Seeker token returns to its owner.
-In this case, also, remember to take the amount of Knowledge Points indicated by the Dark Master cards in your possession with the Dark Bond symbol equal to the of the place itself.
+In this case, also, remember to take the amount of Knowledge Points indicated by the Dark Master cards in your possession with the Dark Bond symbol equal to the one on the place itself.